 “The former husband received thousands of dollars in pension income every month while the project’s client lived in a homeless shelter.
 The pension counseling project ultimately helped the client obtain her share of the retirement income, and the client could then afford a place to live,” Spreiser said.

 Another common issue PCIP clients face is known as recoupment.
 This occurs when plans mistakenly overpay retirees and then demand the money back, sometimes decades later and with interest.
-The retirees had no way of knowing they were being overpaid because it was the plan’s responsibility to calculate the benefit.
+The retirees have no way of knowing they were being overpaid because it was the plan’s responsibility to calculate the benefit.
+They were in debt without even being aware.

 “In many of these cases, pension counseling attorneys have negotiated with the company to get it to suspend recoupment efforts against their clients,” Spreiser said.